 Computing Sites.
-In addition to the Computing Commons Atrium, there are four additional (IT or open access) computing sites located on the ASU Main campus, available for ASU faculty, staff, and students with an ASURITE UserID.
-Site configurations and hours of operation vary; current information is available on the Web at www.asu.edu/ it/fyi/sites.
+In addition to the Computing Commons Atrium, there are four additional Information Technology computing sites located on the Tempe campus, available for ASU faculty, staff, and students with an ASURITE UserID.
+Site configurations and hours of operation vary; current information is available on the Web at www.asu.edu/computingsites.